 Why do I have Mood Swings?

-Mood swings can be caused by a number of factors, including stress, hormonal changes, excessive caffeine intake and less than adequate sleep.
+Mood swings can be caused by a number of factors, including stress, hormonal changes, excessive caffeine intake, and less than adequate sleep.
 Additionally, poor diet and alcohol consumption are common culprits behind mood swings.
 In some cases, medication or sleep deprivation may also cause your mood to fluctuate uncontrollably.
-Menopause is another potential trigger for mood swings in women while both pregnancy and postpartum can bring on bouts of depression as well.
+Menopause is another potential trigger for mood swings in women, while both pregnancy and postpartum can bring on bouts of depression as well.

 Are Mood Swings different for Men and Women?

-Are the mood swings you experience related to the time of month?
+Are the mood swings you experience related to the time of the month?
 If so, chances are good that they’re a normal part of your menstrual cycle.
 The link between hormones and mood swings has been well-studied, but men’s hormone levels also change over time—and these changes can affect their moods as well.

 The first thing to understand is that men and women have different hormonal cycles: males go through a flatline (low testosterone) every 7 days; females go through highs and lows throughout their monthly cycle.
 This means that men are more likely than women to experience severe depression or irritability during certain times of their lives: just before puberty begins; during adolescence when testosterone levels spike from puberty on up until about age 25; around age 40 when testosterone starts dropping again—and again later in life when both estrogen and progesterone levels drop off with age (leading them towards feelings like sadness).

 - Food, particularly sugar, and caffeine